-Do You Know all of Microsoft's Programs?
-ONLC Training Centers
+Do You Know All of Microsoft’s Programs?

 If you’ve operated a computer in the last 30 years, you’re most likely familiar with Microsoft technology.
 You may not be an expert at running their many productivity programs, but you’ve probably created a document in Word, a spreadsheet in Excel or a presentation in PowerPoint throughout your career.
 But what other Microsoft programs have you used?
 Do you know all that Microsoft has to offer besides Office?